States on hook for billions under Trump's unemployment plan

 The better solution, Layne said, would be for Congress to pass legislation.

+Details about the program were confused on Sunday -- and that was even before Trump's declaration that states could ask the federal government to pay all or part of the $400 week payments.

-Indeed, details about the program became confused on Sunday.
-On CNN's 'State of the Nation" White House economic adviser Larry Kudlow said conflicting things about whether the federal money was contingent on an additional contribution from the states.
-Initially Kudlow said that 'for an extra $100, we will lever it up.
-We will pay three-quarters, and the states will pay 25 percent.'
-In the same interview, though, he later said that 'at a minimum, we will put in 300 bucks ... but I think all they (the states) have to do is put up an extra dollar, and we will be able to throw in the extra $100.'
+On CNN's "State of the Nation" White House economic adviser Larry Kudlow said conflicting things about whether the federal money was contingent on an additional contribution from the states.
+Initially Kudlow said that "for an extra $100, we will lever it up.
+We will pay three-quarters, and the states will pay 25 percent."
+In the same interview, though, he later said that "at a minimum, we will put in 300 bucks ... but I think all they (the states) have to do is put up an extra dollar, and we will be able to throw in the extra $100."

 Several advocacy groups that follow the issue, though, said it's clear the way the executive order is structured that the federal money will be contingent on states making a 25 percent contribution.